 John Hinkel Park For Little Kids

-John Hinkel Park is best for younger children, and so bigger kids may find the climbing and balancing a bit too easy.
-Still the big theater, pathways and swings may keep big brothers and sisters busy for a while.
+John Hinkel Park is best for younger children, so bigger kids may find the climbing and balancing a bit too easy.
+Still, the big theater, pathways, and swings may keep big brothers and sisters busy for a while.
 Per the City of Berkeley website: The theatre was used in the 1940s for community gatherings, music, and dance productions.
 It was the performance home for the Berkeley Shakespeare Festival from 1971-1991.

 Plan your visit to John Hinkel Park